Monte Brasil “Phoenician sanctuaries”

 - Antonieta Costa, Terceira Island as a “megalithic station”.
 Factual description of some archaeological materials.
 December 2012

 The westernmost part of Europe is not Ireland or continental Portugal.
-Westernmost are Azorean islands far, far to the west from the mainland Europe.
+Westernmost are Azorean islands far, far to the west of mainland Europe.

 There are also impressive natural landmarks, such as countless waterfalls over the cliffs in Flores island and geothermal fields as well as the beautiful landscape of volcanic craters with their deep calderas and lakes.